IBMStreams/streamsx.documentation/docs/4.3/qse-install-docker.markdown

 <pre>
     docker run hello-world
 </pre>
-<p>You should receive a response that includes the following text:
+<p>If Docker is set up correctly, you will receive a response that includes the following text:
 <pre>
 Hello from Docker!
 This message shows that your installation appears to be working correctly.